Giving the AI definition a form suitable for the engineer

 \section{Incorrect move}

 What is an incorrect move?
-For example, in chess, if a player tries to play with the knight with the moves of a queen, this would be an incorrect move.
+For example, in chess, if a player tries to move knight as a queen, this would be an incorrect move.
 Also in chess, a player may not make any move which places his king in check, i.e. any move after which a player is in check is an incorrect move.
 There are many games in which capture is compulsory.
 In games like these, an incorrect move is when a player can capture but does not do so.

 It is clear that in most worlds there are incorrect moves.
 Provided that we've fixed the set of output vectors, it is natural to assume that not all of their values represent a correct move.
 It is normal, for a given output vector to represent a correct move at a given moment and at another moment to represent an incorrect move.